wattdepot/wattdepot.github.io/src/about/contact.md

 layout: documentation
 ---

-# Contact
+# Contact us

-For more information about the Open Power Quality project, please contact:
+For more information about the Open Power Quality project, and to learn about opportunities to participate, please contact:

 <address>
   Professor Philip Johnson<br>